guard/guard-jasmine/README.md

     #=require_tree ./

-### Rails 2 & 3

-With Rails 3 you write your Jasmine specs in JavaScript, configured and server with the Jasmine gem.
-Please read the detailed installation and configuration instructions at [the Jasmine Gem][].

 ### PhantomJS

 You need the PhantomJS browser installed on your system.
 You can download binaries for Mac OS X and Windows from